Anxiety Counselling & Panic Attacks

-Anxiety and phobias can be debilitating.
-Whether it is social anxiety, anxiety with regard to public speaking, generalised anxiety disorder, where people tend to fear the worst in a variety of situations, or avoidance of situations due to fear of failure, these conditions need resolution for a person to lead a normal life.
-There are many effective psychological treatments for anxiety and phobias.
+Whether it is social anxiety, anxiety with regard to public speaking, generalised anxiety disorder, where people tend to fear the worst in a variety of situations, or avoidance of situations due to fear of failure, these conditions need resolution to better cope with day-to-day life.

 Recognising Generalised Anxiety Disorder in Adults